delwarhub/Multimodal_Task_and_Feature_Attribution/README.md

 ```
 If there are any dependency issues related to SHAP or LIME not compatibile on local environment try using the .ipynb notebook instead.
 ```
+## Tasks
+1. Pick one multimodal dataset that includes both image & text content.
+For ex: Multimodal Sentiment - MVSA Single, (pass: mvsa-2023-uni-p), or choose another dataset where the task uses both image and text (both modalities are inputs) to predict.
+It doesn't apply to tasks where one modality is input and the other is output (e.g. text2image).
+2. Extract various visual features (not embeddings) using pre-trained visual models (classifiers, captioning models, etc.).
+Example: tuples of feature names with probability (or some other score value) => "image includes a dog": 0.8, "kitchen is the scene": 0.6.
+In this way, each feature has a name and can be back-traced for the explanation.
+You can use any pre-trained model(s) of your choice.
+Some notable examples are CLIP, Recognize Anything Model, OWL-ViT
+3. Extract textual features (not embeddings) using pre-trained textual models.
+Example: tuples of feature names with probability (or some other score value) => "text includes positive word: amazing": 0.8, "text mentions entity: Berlin": 0.6, "text has informal writing style": 0.9, ...
+You can use any pre-trained model(s) of your choice.
+4. Implement a model architecture that uses XGBoost and integrates the extracted features to train a model.
+5. Perform feature importance analysis and present the findings (with visualization of explanations), counterfactual examples etc. (as it was done in the other two projects)

 ## Reference